msomierick/superocr/README.md

 You can view the Coverage HTML test report by open `htmlcov/index.html` in a browser of your choice.

-The project is also integrated with circleci for running the tests.
+The project is also integrated with CircleCI for running the tests.
+The CircleCI tests can be viewed [here](https://circleci.com/gh/msomierick/superocr).